Hayley Vaughan: Storylines

 Life was blissful for Hayley and Mateo until tragedy entered their lives once more in the form of Jim Thompson.
-Jim, a surviving passenger on the airplane flight that took Maria Santos Grey's, created a phony relationship with Brooke English in hopes of hiding the fact that he was responsible for the plane's destruction.
+Jim, a surviving passenger on the airplane flight that took Maria Santos Grey's life, created a phony relationship with Brooke English in hopes of hiding the fact that he was responsible for the plane's destruction.
 Brooke, suspicion of Jim's actions, asked Hayley and Mateo to do some sleuthing into Jim's past.
 Hayley and Mateo discovered some of Jim's shady secrets, putting their lives in jeopardy.
 Jim learned of Hayley and Mateo's investigation and rigged the furnace of their apartment building to expel carbon monoxide gas into their apartment.
 Hayley and Mateo survived, but Mateo remained in a coma for weeks.

 More tragedy befell Hayley when Lee Hawkins arrived in town looking for his daughter, Camille.
 Lee sought revenge on Adam Chandler for his daughter's death.
 In retribution, Lee kidnapped Hayley, hid her in carnival tent, and tattooed her shoulder with a rose using lead-base paint.
 Mateo came to her rescue, but Hayley was left unable to have children because of a dangerously high level of lead in her blood.

 Raquel Dion, Mateo's unknown first wife, showed up in Pine Valley to unite Mateo with his 7-year-old son, Max, who Mateo didn't know existed.
 Hayley, surprised by the presence of wife number one learned that because Mateo's marriage to Raquel had never been properly annulled, her marriage to Mateo was invalid.
 Mateo assured Raquel that their teenage fling was over and that he had no feelings for her, but Raquel refused to sign off on the marriage.
 Hayley's felt badly because Max saw her as the woman that was keeping his mother and father from getting back together.
 More importantly, Hayley hated that Raquel had given Mateo the one thing she couldn't – a child.
 Hayley's relationship with Mateo was furthered strained when she championed Ryan Lavery in his quest to prove his innocence of a rape charge.
 She found herself jailed for aiding and abetting Ryan – an action that puts Mateo's custody of Max in jeopardy.
 When the real rapist is identified, Ryan is released from prison and becomes Hayley's best friend – to Mateo's annoyance.
 Although he and Ryan would eventually become friends themselves.